 “Graduates Who Skip NYSC Can Contest For Governorship” – Court Rules

-A High Court in Abuja has ruled that graduates who did not participate in the National Youth Service Corps (nysc) scheme are qualified to run for Governorship election.
+A High Court in Abuja has ruled that graduates who did not participate in the National Youth Service Corps (NYSC) scheme are qualified to run for governorship election.

 Justice M.A Mohammed gave the ruling in a pre-election suit filed by Senator Iyabo Anisulowo, challenging the eligibility of Ogun state governor, Dapo Abiodun, contesting the state governorship election.